Thank you for always buying me new clothes at the start of the school year. I know my new clothes often meant you went without.

 Thank you for not getting upset in front of me when I moved away.
 I’m sure it was hard to watch your child drive about as far south as she could.
 I wanted to get away from snowy, gray winters, not get away from you.

 Thank you for letting me use your ticket to the 1995 Ohio State vs. Notre Dame game.
-(And on behalf of Laura, thank you for staying home to prepare for her birthday party.)
+It was even better than the Penn State game.

-Thank you for not getting overly pissed off when I pierced my ears multiple times…and then pierced my tongue.
-As I’m sure I reassured you multiple times, these were just phases.
-Today I wear a very socially acceptable one pair of earrings.
-Shoot, your son-in-law wears a pair of earrings!
-Considering that probably makes me look tame.
+Thank you for not getting overly pissed off when I pierced my ears multiple times and then pierced my tongue.
+As I’m sure I reassured you multiple times, these were just phases and today I wear a very socially acceptable one pair of earrings.
 It really wasn’t the piercings that should have been a concern.
 It was the tattoo you should have raised hell about.

 Oh wait, you did raise hell about the tattoo.
 In that case, thank you for loving me for me and not for what I look like.